 The first person to refer to when wanting to discuss the needs of your child is always the Class Teacher.
-If you have questions or concerns regarding Quality First Teaching you may also want to include the Phase Leader as part of the discussion.
+You may have questions or concerns regarding Quality First Teaching and how this will be adapted for your child.
 The role of the class teacher is to:

-- plan, teach and monitor the attainment and progress of all pupils - use a cycle of 'assess, plan, do, review' for all pupils to enable the early identification of pupils with SEN, and to monitor the progress of those already identified as having SEN - monitor the impact of class teaching, differentiation and other provision, including intervention - have a commitment to CPD - liaise with other staff (Teaching Assistants, SENCOs).
+- plan, teach and monitor the attainment and progress of all pupils - use a cycle of 'assess, plan, do, review' for all pupils to enable the early identification of pupils with SEN, and to monitor the progress of those already identified as having SEN - liaise with other staff (Teaching Assistants, SENCOs). - have a commitment to CPD - monitor the impact of their class teaching, adaptations and other provision, including intervention

 Your child may also work closely with a Teaching Assistant who acts as their 'key person'.
-Whilst at Gladstone Road we no longer use '1-2-1' Teaching Assistants, we recognise that some children benefit from a higher level of adult support.
+Whilst at Gladstone Road we recognise that some children benefit from a higher level of adult support.
 The role of the Teaching Assistant is:

-- to be appropriately trained with a good knowledge of SEN - to be committed to promoting independence and achievement for all learners - have a commitment to CPD - focus support for pupils on learning and development - provide appropriate support in class - deliver evidence based interventions - liaise with other staff (Teachers, SENCOs).
+- to be appropriately trained with a good knowledge of SEN - to be committed to promoting independence and achievement for all learners - have a commitment to CPD - to provide focused support for pupils on learning and development - provide appropriate support in class - deliver evidence-based interventions - liaise with other staff (Teachers, SENCOs).

 For more specific or specialist advice the Inclusion Lead, Mrs Jenkinson, is available by appointment.
-Our school has two SENCos, Mrs Jenkinson and Mrs Middleton.
+Our school has two SENCos, Mrs Jenkinson and Mrs Walton.
 The role of the SENCo is to:

-- provide strategic direction - oversee SEN provision, including supporting staff in the early identification of SEN, planning provision, and monitoring impact of provision - meet with identified SEN Governor(s), Head teacher/leadership team, class/subject teachers, Teaching Assistants.
+- provide strategic direction - oversee all SEN provision, including supporting staff in the early identification of SEN, planning provision, and monitoring impact of provision - make timely referrals to relevant agencies - meet with identified SEN Governor(s), Head teacher/leadership team, class/subject teachers, Teaching Assistants.
 (For further information see SEN and Disability Regulations 2014).

-Mrs Moreno is our Attendance and Inclusion Officer and will often liaise with parents on the phone and act on the SENCo's behalf.
-Mrs Moreno will also liaise with professionals and organise documents and signatures needed for external professional involvement.
-She will oversee attendance and be present at many meetings, especially those linked to attendance and annual reviews for EHCPs.
+Members of our Inclusion Team will often liaise with parents on the phone and act on the SENCo's behalf.
+They will also liaise with professionals and organise documents and signatures needed for external professional involvement.
+They will oversee attendance and be present at many meetings, especially those linked to attendance and annual reviews for EHCPs where necessary.